Avadakedavr0/BooleanInvaders/README.md

 - Choose their desired difficulty level: Easy, Medium, or Hard

 Armed with their wands, players must fend off an array of Dementors descending from above.
-The game is controlled through keyboard interactions, allowing players to move horizontally with "S" for left, "D" for right and cast spells with "P" to defeat their foes.
+The game is controlled through keyboard interactions, allowing players to move horizontally with "A" for left, "D" for right and cast spells with "W" to defeat their foes.

 ## Features